ignite/cli/docs/5 IBC and Relayer/1 Relayer.md

 ## `starport relayer configure`

-`configure` command configures a connection between two blockchains.
-You will be prompted for RPC endpoints (required) and faucet endpoints (optional).
-Accounts used by the relayer are created on both blockchains and faucets are used (if available) to automatically fetch tokens.
-If the relayer fails to recieve tokens from a faucet, you will need to manually send tokens to addresses.
-By default a connection is setup for the `ibc-transfer` module for token transfers.
+The `configure` command configures a connection between two blockchains.
+You are prompted for the required RPC endpoints and optional faucet endpoints.
+Accounts used by the relayer are created on both blockchains and faucets are used, if available, to automatically fetch tokens.
+If the relayer fails to receive tokens from a faucet, you must manually send tokens to addresses.
+By default, a connection for token transfers is set up for the `ibc-transfer` module.

 Optional `--advanced` flag: let's you configure port and version for custom IBC module.